reading your audiogram

 Why does a bird sound different from a frog?

 Sounds vibrate at different speeds.
 Low sounds vibrate more slowly than high sounds.
-Here’s an illustration of low frequency sound (on the bottom) vs high frequency (on top).
+Here is an illustration of low frequency sound (on the top) vs high frequency (on bottom).

-The piano above is a great way to illustrate low-pitched vs high-pitched sounds.
-Of course many sounds are lower than the lowest piano key.
-Likewise many other sounds are higher-pitched than the highest piano key.
-Additionally, there are pitches between each key, and so on.
-Audiologists do not measure every single pitch known to man; they only measure a few pitches at certain intervals to give them an idea of how you might be affected by hearing loss.
+The piano is a great way to illustrate low-pitched vs high-pitched sounds.
+Of course many sounds are lower or higher than the lowest and highest piano keys.
+Additionally, there are pitches between each key.
+Audiologists do not measure every single pitch; they only measure a few pitches at certain intervals to give them an idea of how you might be affected by hearing loss.

 Audiogram of familiar sounds

 This makes perfect sense if you think about it.
 When you turn the volume up on your CD player, the pitch of the music you’re listening to stays the same.
 You recognize a piece of music whether the volume is high or low, unless it’s too low to hear.
-Intensity levels measured on audiograms range from about 5 dbs (very soft) up to 110 or 120dbs (very loud).
+Intensity levels measured on audiograms range from about 5 decibels (very soft) up to 120 decibels (very loud).